-KSS Example - testing new medicines Question: Does a new drug help fight the flu? independ factor(s) Develop aims and Aim: To determine if a new drug reduces the symptoms of the flu. questions, formulate hypotheses, and Variables: the IV is the treatment with the drug, the DV is the presence of flu symptoms. experime depende identify variables Hypothesis: That individuals given the drug will have less flu symptoms than individuals not given the drug. factor(s) manipula Plan and undertake investigations, including using controls and replicates Get a large sample (e.g. 40) of mice.
-Infect all the mice with the flu virus.
-Ensure the mice are kept in the same conditions.
+KSS Example - testing new medicines Question: Does a new drug help fight the flu? indepen Develop aims and Aim: To determine if a new drug reduces the symptoms of the flu. factor(s) experim questions, formulate hypotheses, and Variables: the \mathbf{IV} is the treatment with the drug, the \mathbf{DV} is the presence of flu symptoms. depende identify variables Hypothesis: That individuals given the drug will have less flu symptoms than individuals not given the drug. factor(s) manipul placebo Plan and undertake investigations, including using controls and replicates the mice are kept in the same conditions.
 Give half the mice the new drug.
 Give the other half of the mice a placebo , ensuring that both groups are handled in the same manner.
-Measure the occurrence of flu symptoms in each group over the following days and weeks. placebo therapeu and can t testing no replicate Comply with safety and ethical guidelines Ethicists recommend testing new drugs on cell cultures and animals before humans.
+Measure the occurrence of flu symptoms in each group over the following Comply with safety and ethical guidelines Ethicists recommend testing new drugs on cell cultures and animals before humans.
 If tested on animals, the experiment should stop if side effects of the new drug cause great discomfort.
 In addition, if the drug is effective, the impact of not giving it to the control group should be considered.
-In terms of safety, the scientists developing the drug should ensure they wear appropriate protective gear and use well-maintained equipment. data, typ observat Every day, the scientists should: known a: quantita count any mortalities that exp Conduct investigations record the number of sneezes over five minutes in each mouse of values to collect and record measure the body temperature of each mouse precise qualitative and quantitative data • take blood samples from each mouse, and determine the number of immune cells and inflammatory markers in a sample. measure with eac Because there are 20 individuals in each group, they can take an average of each group to get a more precise result.
+In terms of safety, the scientists developing the drug should ensure they wear appropriate protective gear and use well-maintained equipment. data, tyj observa Every day, the scientists should: known a count any mortalities quantit that exp Conduct investigations to collect and record qualitative and quantitative data • record the number of sneezes over five minutes in each mouse of value measure the body temperature of each mouse precise • take blood samples from each mouse, and determine the number of immune cells and inflammatory markers in a sample. measur with eac Because there are 20 individuals in each group, they can take an average of each group to get a more precise result.